Chitradurga

 Chitradurga is a city and the headquarters of Chitradurga district, which is located on the valley of the Vedavati river in the central part of the Indian state of Karnataka.
-Chitradurga is a place with historical significance which is located to the North West about 200 km from the state capital Bengaluru.

-Chitradurga is a major tourist hub in Karnataka.

-The city is famous for its 15th-century fort, which is locally known as Kallina Kote or Stone Fortress.
-This is formed of two Kannada words: ‘Kallina’ means "Stone's" and Kote means "Fort".
+Chitradurga is a place with historical significance and a major tourist hub of Karnataka.
+The city is renowned for its 15th century Kallina Kote or Stone Fortress.
+This is formed from two Kannada words: ‘Kallina’ means "Stone's" and Kote means "Fort".
 Other names used in Kannada are ‘Ukkina Kote": "Steel Fort" (metaphorically used to mean an impregnable fort) and ‘Yelusuttina Kote’: "Seven Circles Fort".

 Etymology

-Chitradurga gets its name from Chitrakaldurga (meaning picturesque fort), an umbrella-shaped lofty hill found here.
+Chitradurga gets its name from Chitrakaldurga [meaning picturesque fort, in turn "Chitra" (Picture), "Kala" (Art) and "Durga" (Fort)].
 Chitradurga was also known by the names Chitradurg, Chitrakaladurga, and Chittaldurg.
 Chittaldrug (or Chitaldrug or Chittledroog) was the official name used during the period of British rule.
-It was also known as Farkhabad during Tippu sultan rule.